Orlando Pirates news: Thembinkosi Lorch eyes Player of the Season award | Goal.com

 Lorch has been in scintillating form for the Buccaneers this season, and the majority of his club fans believes that he should be considered for the award.

-The Free State-born player said while he's eyeing the accolade, he said that helping the team do well remains top of his priority list.
+The Free State-born player said while he is eyeing the accolade, helping the team to do well remains top of his priority list.

 "I think it is important to focus on the team first and help the team do well, then I will come after,” Lorch told the media.